Ron DeSantis to file for New Hampshire primary Thursday

 Florida Gov. Ron DeSantis will file his 2024 bid for New Hampshire's presidential primary on Thursday afternoon, according to his campaign, which claims he'll be the first "major" candidate to file to be on the primary ballot.

-However, North Dakota Gov. Doug Burgum, who narrowly met the polling and donor requirements to participate in both presidential primary debates, is expected to file Thursday morning, ahead of DeSantis.
+However, North Dakota Gov. Doug Burgum, who narrowly made the polling and donor requirements to participate in both presidential primary debates, is expected to file Thursday morning, ahead of DeSantis.

-"Sounds like someone's insecurity is starting to show," Burgum press secretary Lance Trover said in response to DeSantis' campaign's claim that the Florida governor would be the first "major" candidate to file in New Hampshire.

 DeSantis' filing will take place on the first day the window to do so opens in New Hampshire.
 Many of his competitors also plan to put their names on the ballot there this week, too.
 New Hampshire holds the first Republican presidential primary next year, following the Iowa caucuses, which will be held on Jan.
 15. New Hampshire hasn't yet set a date for its primary, but it is expected to be before the third GOP primary contests, which are the two sets of caucuses that will take place Feb.
 8 in the U.S. Virgin Islands and in Nevada.
 Former U.S. Ambassador to the United Nations Nikki Haley and former Vice President Mike Pence are expected to file on Friday in the Granite State.